Category

 ※2=Line refers to managers such as department heads and section chiefs

-While the contribution of traditional mental health systems supported by experts has been significant and will continue to be so, a trend has emerged in recent years beyond these systems: implementing "individual initiatives" centered on information sharing by non-expert members (such as creating environments through individual member interactions or ERGs).
+While the contribution of traditional mental health systems supported by experts has been, and will continue to be, significant, a trend has emerged in recent years beyond these systems.
+This involves "individual initiatives" centered on information sharing by non-expert members (such as creating environments through interactions between individual members or ERGs).

 For example, the often-mentioned "psychological safety" refers to creating a workplace environment where individual members feel they can freely express their opinions or take risks.

-A representative initiative is the "Mental Health Cafe" held every two months during lunch breaks at Dentsu Inc. Mental Health Lab.
-This cafe brings together around 10 employees from within the group who have experienced mental health challenges (a peer group) to share their experiences and feelings.
+As a representative initiative, Dentsu Inc. Mental Health Lab holds a "Mental Health Cafe" every two months during lunch breaks.
+This cafe gathers around 10 employees from within the group who have experienced mental health challenges (a peer group) each time to share their experiences and feelings.
 Clinical psychologist and medical doctor, Dr. Tetsuji Sawa, participates as a supervisor.

 Held regularly online since 2022, the 18th session took place in November 2024.